 After our farm adventure you can relax and enjoy the scenery as we journey west to the coast and the charming villages near the Etruscan Coast.
 Here we’ll check into our 4-Star property and have time to relax and freshen up before we sit down to yet another sumptuous Tuscan feast, this time featuring regional specialties of this seaside area.
 Paired with local wines, you’ll savor yet another facet of the Toscana kitchen.

 Day 6 - Bolgheri and the Super Tuscan Wines

-Our first stop will be at Podere Sapaio for a guided tour of their renown wine cellar and vineyards ending with, of course, a wine tasting of Volpolo and Sapaio wines.
+Our first stop will be at one of the region’s most prestigious wine estates for a guided tour of their renown wine cellar and vineyards ending with, of course, a wine tasting of their Bolgheri Super Tuscan wine.
 A short distance away we'll have time to stop and explore the lovely colorful village of Bolgheri, where we'll have lunch in one of the charming local restaurants.
-In the afternoon our excursion proceeds with a visit of the very unique Petra Winery designed by famed architect Mario Botta.
-After our tour and tasting at Petra, we'll relax by taking a stroll through the medieval hamlet of Suvereto.
-If you are not full of wine we might have another stop at the beautiful Tenuta Argentiera wine estate for another guided tour of their cellars...and tastings of course!
+In the afternoon our excursion proceeds with a visit of a very unique, very avant-garde winery designed by famed architect Mario Botta.
+After our tour and tasting (if time permits) we'll relax by taking a stroll through the medieval hamlet of Suvereto.

 Hopefully you didn't eat too much at lunch today, because as this is our final evening in magical Tuscany, tonight we have an incredible farewell dinner planned at one of our favorite local restaurants.
 Adventures and misadventures from the previous week are re-lived and laughed about, everyone and everything is toasted, addresses are copied and goodbyes are exchanged with all your new lifelong friends that you "Got Lost" in Italy with!